 No Tamar, your life did not end up desolate and cloaked in shame.
 No, the Lord made sure that your name, your legacy would stand tall and strong, just like the meaning of your name said it would.
 And Tamar, there was no need after all to rend your beautiful coat of distinction.
-God was watching over you all along.
+For God was there with you the whole time.

 These were all the sons of David, beside the sons of the concubines, and Tamar their sister.